-Initially, the soft-start function clamps the error amplifier's output of the PWM converters.
+Initially, the soft-start function clamps the error amplifier's output of the PWM converter.
 This generates PHASE pulses of increasing width that charge the output capacitor(s).
 After the output voltage increases to approximately 70% of the set value, the reference input of the error amplifier is clamped to a voltage proportional to the SS pin voltage.
-The resulting output voltages start-up as shown in Figure 6.
+The resulting output voltages start-up as shown in Figure 2.

 The soft-start function controls the output voltage rate of rise to limit the current surge at start-up.
 The soft-start interval and the surge current are programmed by the soft-start capacitor, C{SS} .
 Programming a faster soft-start interval increases the peak surge current.
 The peak surge current occurs during the initial output voltage rise to 70% of the set value.
-Using the recommended $0.1\mu F$ soft start capacitor insures all output voltages ramp up to their set values within 10ms of the input voltages reaching POR levels.